 The 2019 event will include a special collection of antique firearms that were used for hunting and protection from the 1500s through the early 20th century.

 “The earliest piece is a rare French Wheellock from the 1500s,” Mitchell said.
 In addition, there will be flintlocks, percussion muskets, and black powder rifles and shotguns.
 “These firearms were used by people eeking out a living in the wilds of Florida.
 People needed to protect livestock from wolves.
 They were used for hunting, protection and in conflicts such as the Seminole Wars and Civil War.
 They were an important part of the process that led to the Florida we know now.”

 WHEN: Saturday and Sunday, November 12 – 13

 WHERE: The Silver River Museum is located within the Silver River State Park near Silver Springs.
 Enter the park from Baseline Road (CR 35) one-mile south SR 40.

-ADMISSION: Festival admission is $5 per person with children five and under admitted free.
-State Park admission and parking are free.
+ADMISSION: Festival admission is $8 per person with children five and under admitted free.
+State Park admission and parking are free during the event.
 All proceeds from the festival benefit the Silver River Museum’s educational programs.